 Crafted, Not Cranked Out.
 It’s on the website, and it’s written on the chalkboard you see when you first enter the place.
 They’re talking about sausages.
 Nate brought me the andouille sausage that Saturday night; the young woman on Sunday slid me the lamb merguez.

 Andouille sausage, at least in my experience, has countless times been the clinching ingredient in chilis and pastas.
-It’s made here with cayenne, thyme, and brandy.
+The andouille sausages here are seasoned with cayenne, thyme, and brandy.
 The lamb merguez, made with harissa and Tunisian spices, is much more approachable than its name might suggest.
-Neither sausage was spiced to death.
-They both had kick, but not a Chuck Norris roundhouse per se.
+There was kick, but not a Chuck Norris roundhouse per se.
 The casings bit apart with a good snap!
 The meat was juicy and well-ground.
+The only way I could think to improve on these would be to stuff them with $100s.

 I walked from Union Station for my third visit.
 It was a half-mile walk through heavy snowfall, and I didn’t care.
 My last meal would be had here, at that same bar counter, to the crackles and hisses of meat being cooked.
 A gal wearing glasses and a tight ponytail caught herself cussing in a conversation with someone, turned to me, and began to apologize.
 It was nice of her, but anyone who has ever driven with me knows how fluently I speak BLEEP.

 I drank two pints of Escape to Colorado, and a cocktail made with bourbon and Left Hand Milk Stout called Final Thoughts.
-Euclid Hall showed me that Colorado can also make a bangin’ poutine – not quite as much cheese as a Wisconsinite would use, not quite as much gravy as a Canadian would use.
+Euclid Hall showed me that Colorado can also make a bangin’ poutine – not quite as much cheese as a Wisconsinite would use, not quite as much gravy as a Canadian would use, but still.
 Very satisfying poutine.

 I left my waitress a social media card that day, with “I FUCKIN’ LOVE THIS PLACE!” scrawled on the back.

-Where am I with Euclid Hall now?
-During one of the first conversations I had with a new director at my company, he told me about a trip he was taking to Denver.
-I pressed him, hard, to hit Euclid Hall.
+I brought that love home, where a new director at my company told me about a trip he was taking to Denver.
+I pressed him hard to hit Euclid Hall.
 I’m probably being overly sentimental, but I think I sounded like Nate when he sold me that cauliflower.
 That director came back and told me he loved it, too.